-- Return one (1) of the original completed Oath of Commission Certificates with the circuit clerk's file mark, by mail or in person, as soon as possible.
-Your commission is not valid until you file the completed Oath of Commission Certificate with both the county recorder of deeds and the Secretary of State. - Your county may offer to send the certificate in for you.
-It is still your responsibility to ensure it has been filed with the Secretary of State's Office in a timely manner. - After you return one (1) of the completed Oath of Commission Certificates, you will receive your Certificate of Commission.
+- Return one (1) of the completed oath of commission certificates, by mail or in person, as soon as possible.
+Your commission is not valid until you file the completed oath of commission with both the county recorder of deeds and the Secretary of State. - Your county may offer to send the certificate in for you.
+It is still your responsibility to ensure it has been filed with the Secretary of State's Office in a timely manner. - After you return one (1) of the completed oath of commission certificates, you will receive your certificate of commission and notary public identification card.